superfly/docs/metrics-and-logs/error-codes.html.md

 #### PR03: No candidate machines found after retries

 This error is functionally similar to `PR01`.
-It only applies to HTTP services however, and up to 90 retries are attempted before the proxy gives up and issues this error.
+It only applies to HTTP services; however, and up to 90 retries are attempted before the proxy gives up and issues this error.
 This error should also display the cause of the most recent error before this one.

 #### PR04: No candidate machines found after retries